axibase/atsd/rule-engine/email.md

 Fill out the message **Subject** and **Text fields**.

-Both fields may include any text as well as [placeholders](placeholders.md) to customize outgoing messages based on alert details.
+Both fields can include any text as well as [placeholders](placeholders.md) to customize outgoing messages based on alert details.

 ```bash
 Warning!
 Rule ${rule} for server ${entity} is active.